 The next day was full of sunshine and Kate hopped out of bed and into the shower.
 Shocked she noticed that her arm was red and swollen in the shape of a hand.
 An old woman’s hand!
-“Don’t be stupid” she berated herself.
-She carefully washed it with disinfectant and slathered it with cream.
+“Don’t be stupid” she said, carefully washing it with disinfectant and slathering it with cream.
 She decided against a long sleeve blouse, rather to keep it open and in the fresh air.
 Although uncomfortable – Kate carried on with her day.
 She swiped sweets and rolls from the large market up the street and a red cashmere jersey from the friend she popped into to say “hi”.
 Another successful day.

 Kate went to work but left at 11 o’ clock telling her boss she was sick.
 At the doctors waiting rooms, she examined her arm.
 The little blisters had grown and were pus filled and wet.
 She caught a whiff of something dead.
-Leaning closer she realised it was her arm.
-Feeling sick she couldn’t wait to get to the doctor now.
+Leaning closer she noticed it was her arm.

-He stared at her arm.
-“I’ve never seen anything like this” he said puzzled.
+The Doctor stared at her arm.
+“I’ve never seen anything like this” he said.
 He took a swab, Kate gasping in pain.
 It came away bloody and smelly.
 “I will have the results this afternoon and give you a call” doc said.
 “In the meantime, here is a script for strong antibiotics and a steroid cream.
 Kate nodded her thanks and left.

 After getting her meds which unfortunately she had to pay for, she went home, ate, took her meds and lay down, shivering from pain.
 The doctor called just before 5 o’ clock and the news wasn’t good.
 “It’s a form of old-fashioned “Impetigo” which we haven’t seen in decades”.
 He sounded quite excited.
 “What’s that?”
 Kate mumbled cradling her burning arm.
 “It’s a type of skin infection from contact with usually something dead or very old and infected.
 It causes pus filled blisters that burst and infect the skin around them.
 Its highly contagious so stay away from work and family until the antibiotics work”.

-“Thank you doctor” she mumbled and put the phone down.
+“Thank you doctor” she said putting the phone down.
 Feeling very queasy and dizzy, she tried to sleep.
 Dreaming again of the old woman she woke with the hideous sound of her cackling ringing in her ears.
-“What have you given me old woman?” she moaned.
+“What have you given me old woman?”

 Morning brought no relief, in fact her arm was worse.
 Kate’s pyjamas were wet and stinky with brown and yellow pus, she felt nauseous.
 Carefully she peeled off the bandage and climbed into the shower holding her arm under the gentle, warm water.
 It felt like needles pushing into her skin and she sobbed with pain.
 It smelt better after the shower and Kate managed to get a bandage on, sucking air between her teeth to stop from crying out.
 She knew she had to go and see the old woman.

 Clasping her arm gently across her chest she left.
 It seemed to take forever to find the road, the shops and the shopfront.
 The sign still screeched in the wind sending a chill up Kate’s spine.
 She pulled on the door with her good arm – it stayed shut.
-“Hello?” she knocked loudly, peering through the dust into the shop.
+“Hello?”
+She knocked loudly, peering through the dust into the shop.
 “What!” she gasped in absolute horror.
 “It’s fucking empty?
 I was here 2 days ago.”
 Crying in frustration Kate tugged and tugged on the door.
 Suddenly it opened sending Kate to the floor with a hard thump.
-She put her arms out to stop her fall and screamed in pain when her bad arm hit the floor.
+She put her arms out to stop her fall and screamed in pain when her bad arm made contact.